davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 as some amount of re-enrichment in LREEs.
 They also contain chromian spinels, which are a product of increased levels of melt extraction.
-This temperature distribution may signify sourcing of these two sets of xenoliths from different depths within a magmatic system.
+This temperature distribution may signify sourcing of these two sets of xenoliths from different depths within a magmatic ascent system.
 Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples.